plone/plone.restapi/docs/source/searching.rst

 Restrict search results to Plone's search settings
 --------------------------------------------------
 By default the search endpoint is not excluding any types from its results.
-To allow the search to follow Plone's search settings schema, pass the ``use_site_search_settings`` to the ``@search`` endpoint request.
+To allow the search to follow Plone's search settings schema, pass the ``use_site_search_settings=1`` to the ``@search`` endpoint request.
 By doing this, the search results will be filtered based on the defined types to be searched and will be sorted according to the default sorting order.